What Is Data Literacy?

 Without data literacy: "Analyse our customer feedback and give me insights."
 Result: Generic advice about customer satisfaction.

 With data literacy: "Here is our NPS data by segment for Q1-Q4 2025 [data table].
-The enterprise segment dropped from 62 to 48 between Q2 and Q3 while SMB remained stable at 55.
+The enterprise segment dropped from 62 to 48 between Q2 and Q3 while mid-market remained stable at 55.
 Identify potential drivers of the enterprise decline, considering our Q3 product changes [context].
 Format your analysis as a root cause hypothesis table with confidence levels."
 Result: Specific, actionable analysis tied to actual business data.

 The difference is not prompt engineering alone.
 It is data literacy — knowing which data matters, how to structure it, and what questions to ask.